Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 2. Send the required documents to the tribe.

-4. Inform the adoptee that if he/she desires additional information, he/she may petition the Superior Court.
+4. Inform the adoptee that if they desire additional information, they may petition the Superior Court.

 Discussing EFC with an Indian Youth Prior to Turning Eighteen (18)